HL7/CDA-ccda/input/pagecontent/supportingguidance.md

           >C-CDA Content Creators who do not natively support organizing a patient’s problem
           observations into collections associated with a
-          tracked concern SHOULD use the following
+          tracked concern are encouraged to use the following guidance:</p>
-          guidance:</p>
           <p class="s19" style="padding-left: 78pt;text-indent: 0pt;line-height: 11pt;text-align: left;">1.
 Populate the Act.statusCode of the Problem Concern Act to reflect the status of the clinical statement about the problem stored within the source system.</p>
           <p class="s19" style="padding-left: 78pt;text-indent: 0pt;line-height: 11pt;text-align: left;">2.
 Use nullFlavor=”NI” for the effectiveTime of the outer concern act wrapper.</p>